-In memory of Graham Saunders, former Global Shelter Cluster Coordinator, the IFRC will sponsor one participant by covering the course fee.
+In memory of Graham Saunders, former Global Shelter Cluster Coordinator, the IFRC will support one participant by covering the course fee.
 Those willing to benefit from this opportunity must indicate so in the online application form.
 The criteria for selection include number of years of experience, cluster experience and languages.
 Nationals from less developed countries and staff or volunteers from the Red Cross Red Crescent Movement will be prioritized.

 The course fees are 1,800 CHF (Swiss Franc) per participant.
 It does not include any cost related to accommodation for the face-to-face workshop.
 The fees are due once you have been accepted on the course.